 3. Team/Project Management Software

 Did you know there is software out there that can help you manage your entire team and all of your projects?
 Team and project management software is more abundant than ever on the web, and provides a variety of options for businesses of all sizes and needs.
-If you just need a simple calendar, Google Calendar’s got you covered; but, if you need something to track, assign, and manage projects, you’ll need something like Basecamp or Trello.
+If you just need a simple calendar, Google Calendar’s got you covered.
+If you have marketing campaigns running across multiple platforms, campaign management software is a must for you.
+If you need something to track, assign, and manage projects, you’ll need something like Basecamp or Trello.

 This kind of software makes meeting deadlines even easier and helps you keep track of everyone in a single app.
 No more pesky chain emails or conference calls will plague your productivity.
 With software like Basecamp, all of the information you need exists within the software’s interface!